 The music of the Eton Choirbook holds a particular interest for me, and I prepared the editions for the Tallis Scholars’ Gramophone Award-winning recording of music by John Browne.
 It has also been a great pleasure to make the editions for all five CDs of music from Eton by the choir of Christ Church Cathedral, the first recordings in the modern era to use boys’ voices; the first three of these were all nominated for Gramophone Awards; the fourth was Editor’s Choice in Gramophone on its release in September 2016.

-I bring many years’ singing experience to my editorial work.
-I have sung in four different cathedral choirs, the most recent being that of Hereford Cathedral, from where I retired in 2014 after 16 years.
-I know what makes the singer’s task easier in a performance or recording, and strive to bring the same benefits to all my customers.
+I bring many years’ singing experience to my editorial work and know what makes the singer’s task easier in a performance or recording, and strive to bring these benefits to my customers.

 Cantus Firmus Music